 Ischemic Heart Disease

 Following abrupt cessation of therapy with certain beta-blocking agents, exacerbations of angina pectoris and, in some cases, myocardial infarction have occurred.
-When discontinuing chronically administered Metoprolol Succinate extended-release, particularly in patients with ischemic heart disease, gradually reduce the dosage over a period of 1 to 2 weeks and monitor the patient.
-If angina markedly worsens or acute coronary ischemia develops, promptly reinstate Metoprolol Succinate extended-release, and take measures appropriate for the management of unstable angina.
-Warn patients not to interrupt therapy without their physician’s advice.
-Because coronary artery disease is common and may be unrecognized, avoid abruptly discontinuing Metoprolol Succinate extended-release in patients treated only for hypertension.
+When discontinuing chronically administered Metoprolol Succinate extended-release tablets, particularly in patients with ischemic heart disease, gradually reduce the dosage over a period of 1 - 2 weeks and monitor the patient.
+If angina markedly worsens or acute coronary ischemia develops, promptly reinstate Metoprolol Succinate extended-release tablets, and take measures appropriate for the management of unstable angina.
+Warn patients not to interrupt therapy without their physician's advice.
+Because coronary artery disease is common and may be unrecognized, avoid abruptly discontinuing Metoprolol Succinate extended-release tablets in patients treated only for hypertension.

 Chronically administered beta-blocking therapy should not be routinely withdrawn prior to major surgery, however, the impaired ability of the heart to respond to reflex adrenergic stimuli may augment the risks of general anesthesia and surgical procedures.

 Consider initiating Metoprolol Succinate extended-release tablets therapy at doses lower than those recommended for a given indication; gradually increase dosage to optimize therapy, while monitoring closely for adverse events.